FAQ

 expands the <cexpr>

-under the cursor (see :h <cexpr>
+under the cursor (see :help <cexpr>

 option (see :h 'iskeyword'